OutRage!: Formation

 A second meeting, this time in public, was held on 24 May.
 Alcorn came up with the name of the group and Tatchell wrote the first draft of what became the Statement of Aims.
-Michael Burgess was elected with another man as joint treasurer as the first officers.
+Michael C. Burgess and Steve Stannard were elected as joint treasurers.
 The first OutRage! action was on 7 June at Hyde Park Public Toilets to protest against Metropolitan Police entrapment of gay men cruising, and attracted some media attention.
 OLGA offered the group office space at its base at the London Lesbian and Gay Centre, and regular fundraising was set up with the group selling T-shirts with its logo.
 One of the defining images of OutRage! actions was taken in September 1990 when the group organised a "kiss-in" at Piccadilly Circus to protest against arrests of gay men for kissing in public.
 One member, identified as an actor called Richard, climbed up and kissed the statue of Anteros.

 From January 1991 the group established a series of "affinity, focus and caucus groups", which took on specific aspects of the group's remit.
 They were given intentionally obscene and insulting names: the Policing Intelligence Group (PIG), the Whores of Babylon (tackling religious homophobia), Perverts Undermining State ScrutinY (PUSSY - tackling censorship), QUeers Asserting the Right to Ride Every Line Safely (QUARRELS - on safety on London Underground), Expanding The Non-Indigenous Contingent (ETHNIC), and Lesbians Answer Back In Anger (LABIA).
 To go along with these names, the financial team adopted the name QUeer Accountants Never Go Out (QUANGO).